 The minimum period of residence is two academic years of full-time attendance at the University of Alberta.
 Length of Program Students are normally expected to complete the program in four years when entering with a bachelor's, three years when entering with a master's from another institution, and two years when entering with a master's from the University of Alberta.
 However, the time required to complete the program will vary with the individual candidate.
 Students are evaluated annually with respect to progress in the program.
 195.62.4 Graduate Courses Graduate courses can be found in §221, Course Listings, under the subject heading Psychology (PSYCO).
-195.63 Public Health Sciences Public Health Sciences 13-103 Clinical Sciences Building University of Alberta Edmonton, Alberta T6G 2G3 E-mail: grad.prog@phs.med.ualberta.ca 195.63.1 General Information The Department of Public Health Sciences currently offers a two-year program leading to the degree of Master of Public Health with specializations in Health Policy Research (thesis-based), Clinical Epidemiology (course-based), Global Health (course-based), Health Policy and Management (course-based), Health Technology Assessment (course-based), Occupational and Environmental Health (course-based).
-The Department also offers a one-year program leading to the Postgraduate Diploma in Health Services Administration.
-A two-year program leading to the degree of Master of Science (thesis-based) in Medical Sciences-Public Health Sciences with specializations in Clinical Epidemiology, Environmental Health Sciences, Epidemiology, Global Health, Occupational Health or Population Health is offered under the interdisciplinary Medical Sciences Program.
+195.63 Public Health Sciences Public Health Sciences 13-103 Clinical Sciences Building University of Alberta Edmonton, Alberta T6G 2G3 E-mail: grad.prog@phs.med.ualberta.ca 195.63.1 General Information The Department of Public Health Sciences currently offers a two-year program leading to the degree of Master of Public Health with specializations in Clinical Epidemiology (course-based), Global Health (course-based), Health Policy and Management (course-based), Health Technology Assessment (course-based), Occupational and Environmental Health (course-based).
+A two-year program leading to the degree of Master of Science (thesis-based) in Medical Sciences-Public Health Sciences with specializations in Clinical Epidemiology, Environmental Health Sciences, Epidemiology, Global Health, Health Policy Research, Occupational Health or Population Health is offered under the interdisciplinary Medical Sciences Program.
 A PhD in Medical Sciences-Public Health Sciences is also offered.
 See the Medical Sciences section for more information on these programs.
 Entrance Requirements The Department's minimum admission requirements are those set out as minimum acceptable standards by the Faculty of Graduate Studies and Research.
-These include a four-year baccalaureate degree with a grade point average of at least 3.0 on the 4-point letter grading system in the work of the last two years of university education at the University of Alberta, or an equivalent qualification from another institution, and a minimum TOEFL score of 570 (paperbased) or 230 (computer-based) or an IELTS score of 6.5, where applicable (see \$193.2.3).
-The Department also requires the following:
+These include a four-year baccalaureate degree with a grade point average of at least 3.0 on the 4-point letter grading system in the work of the last two years of university education at the University of Alberta, or an equivalent qualification from another institution, and a minimum TOEFL score of 570 (paperbased) or 230 (computer-based) or an IELTS score of 6.5, where applicable (see The Department also requires the following:

-- (1) A current curriculum vitae. - (2) Three letters of reference.
+- (1) A current curriculum vitae. - Three letters of reference.